yanntm/pnmcc-models-2021/README.md

 Note that Tedd had a 100% reliability score, so these values should be trustable.
 Currently we have not yet updated these files, so these are verdicts from the 2020 edition of the contest.

+We currently rename a bunch of formulas whose name is inconsistent/not homogeneous.
+We enforce the rule that every formula name is unique at the benchmark scale for Reachability and LTL queries in particular.
+The name of the formula is thus always formed of "MODELINSTANCE-EXAMINATION-ID".
+Reachability queries in 2021 could have arbitrary MODELINSTANCE in some cases, and LTL queries were missing the EXAMINATION part.

 We have a similar project to host the files for previous years, going back to 2017,e.g. https://github.com/yanntm/pnmcc-models-2020
 These repositories are curated, consensus verdicts that are incorrect are diagnosed and patched.